About the program

 - Getting Past the Dark Ages: Bats and People

 - What to do if you find a bat

 Did you know that bats can make great neighbours?
 Learn how you can build a bat house and let us know if bats are using your bat house:

 Alberta is participating in a North American bat monitoring program.
 This program was initiated because of the declines in bat populations in eastern North America due to WNS.
 WNS is slowly moving west, so it is important that we learn as much about our bats as possible.
-Most of the monitoring is being done with acoustic detectors that record the calls of bats when they are flying at night.
-Also, we are trying to locate and monitor 2 important kinds of bat roosts: 1. caves where bats hibernate; and 2. maternity roosts (where females have their young every year – often in buildings.
+Most of the monitoring is done with acoustic detectors that record the calls of bats when they are flying at night.
+We are also trying to locate and monitor 2 important kinds of bat roosts:

 If you know of a hibernation site or maternity colony, please let us know: